Skip to content

 Note

-While Anomaly is part of Gallagher's Technical Partner Program, this project is not officially affiliated with Gallagher.
+Anomaly is part of Gallagher's Technical Partner Program, however this project is not officially affiliated with Gallagher and is solely maintained by Anomaly.

 How to get started?